Anti-Fraud Policy

 10) Appeals and Review Process

-• Appeal Window: Users may submit a formal appeal within 15 business days of notification.
+Users may submit a formal appeal within fifteen (15) business days of notification of the relevant action.

-UM3–UM4 actions are subject to human review prior to final enforcement.
+UM3 and UM4 enforcement actions are subject to human review prior to final enforcement where reasonably feasible.

 11) Remedy for System Error / False Positives

-If UMW determines that an enforcement action was made in error:
+If UMW determines that an enforcement action was made in error, UMW may, where feasible and appropriate:

 12) Cooperation and Disclosures

-UMW may share relevant information with DSPs, payment processors, vendors, rights holders, and law enforcement/regulators when:
+UMW may share relevant information with DSPs, payment processors, vendors, rights holders, advisers, regulators, or competent authorities where reasonably necessary to:

-Precedence: In the event of conflict, the following order applies:
+In the event of conflict, the following order of precedence applies, unless a signed written agreement expressly states otherwise:

 14) Policy Updates

-We may update this Policy to reflect legal, technical, or operational changes.
-Updates are effective upon posting on our website with a revised “Last Updated” date.
+UMW may update this Policy from time to time to reflect legal, technical, operational, fraud-risk, or compliance changes.
+Updates become effective upon posting on the website together with a revised “Last Updated” date, unless a different effective date is expressly stated.

 15) Contact and Support